Arowoogun/GAN-Synthetic-Data/README.md

 # GAN-Based Synthetic Geotechnical Data Generation

 ## Overview
-This repository contains a **Generative Adversarial Network (GAN)** developed in Python using **PyTorch** to generate synthetic geotechnical and geophysical data.
+This repository contains a **Generative Adversarial Network (GAN)** model developed in Python using **PyTorch** to generate synthetic geotechnical and geophysical data.
-The GAN was developed to address limitations associated with sparse paired geotechnical and geophysical observations.
+The GAN model was used to address limitations associated with sparse  geotechnical observations.
 It learns the joint characteristics of three variables:
 * **Depth**
 * **Electrical Resistivity (Res)**
 * **Undrained Shear Strength (Su)**

-The trained generator is used to produce synthetic observations that can augment the original dataset and support downstream machine-learning applications.
+The trained generator is used to produce synthetic observations that can augment the original dataset and support  machine-learning applications.
 This work is associated with research on predicting undrained shear strength from **Towed Transient Electromagnetic (Towed-TEM) resistivity data** and sparse **Cone Penetration Test (CPT)** measurements.

 ---